solid/solidproject.org/pages/home.md

           <div class="column is-offset-1 is-5">
             <h2 class="title">Share it safely</h2>
             <p class="content is-large">
-              Anyone or anything that accesses data in a Solid pod uses a unique ID, authenticated by a decentralized extension of OpenID Connect.
+              Anyone or anything that accesses data in a Solid Pod uses a unique ID, authenticated by a decentralized extension of OpenID Connect.
 Solid's access control system uses these IDs to determine whether a person or application has access to a